Elango-Sagravia/alt-news/outstatic/content/blogs/supply-chain-revival.md

 ### SMBC Launches €450M Fund for European Private Credit

 SMBC has launched a €450 million European direct lending fund to bolster its private credit offering and expand its international asset management business.
-The fund will provide financing solutions to private equity firms that are choosing between private credit or broadly syndicated options.
+The fund will provide financing solutions to private equity firms who are choosing between private credit or broadly syndicated options.
 The fund targets high-quality mid-market companies in Western Europe's defensive sectors alongside SMBC’s existing credit ventures, including a JV with Park Square Capital.
 While cautious about immediate M&A activity, SMBC is optimistic about a more substantial deal flow in 2025, focusing on refinancing and add-on deals this year.

 ### AI Boom Pushes Seed VCs Aside as Valuations Soar